Britney Spears, Carrie Buck and the awful history of controlling ‘unfit’ women

 But to historians of eugenics, Spears’s ordeal sounds very familiar.
 It’s a story of control — control of a woman’s labor, civil rights, parental custody, legal representation and even her reproductive system.

 Eugenics was a pseudoscience promulgated in the 19th and 20th centuries aiming to improve human genetics.
-It was used in the United States to justify the forced hospitalization and sterilization of tens of thousands of people based on race, class and perceived “feeblemindedness” and “moral delinquency,” and later by the Nazis to justify the murder of millions of Jews, homosexuals and people with disabilities, among others.
+It was used in the United States to justify the forced hospitalization and sterilization of tens of thousands of people based on race, class and perceived “feeblemindedness” and “moral delinquency,” and later by the Nazis to justify the murder of millions of Jews, LGBT people and people with disabilities, among others.

 Between 1907 and 1979, more than 64,000 Americans were forcibly sterilized by state and local governments.
 California, where Spears lives, sterilized at least 20,000 people, far more than any other state.
-Most, but not all, of those sterilized were poor; most were White, though historians say racism and White supremacy were still driving motivators of these programs.
+Most, but not all, of those sterilized were poor; most were White, though historians say racism and white supremacy were still driving motivators of these programs.

 In the early 20th century, a lot of states were “chasing the white whale” of a eugenics law that would pass constitutional scrutiny, said Elizabeth Catte, a public historian and author of the scorching book “Pure America: Eugenics and the Making of Modern Virginia.”
 Indiana passed a eugenics-based law allowing forced sterilization in 1907, but it was overturned in court, as was California’s in 1909.